Companies that offer a specialized service need professional liability insurance.

 But this Investopedia definition is a good start.

-Professional liability is also known as Errors & Omissions insurance, and that’s a good way to think about it.
+Professional liability is also known as Errors & Omissions insurance and/or malpractice insurance, and that’s a good way to think about it.

 You give bad direction, provide a poor service, make a bad decision, or even omit — hence, omissions — important information.